Wang Anyi: Career

 Since Baotown, Wang began exploring social taboo subjects.
 Her three novellas on forbidden carnal love, namely Love on a Barren Mountain (1986), Love in a Small Town (1986), and Brocade Valley (1987), provoked much controversy despite virtually no depictions of sex.
 Her 1989 novella Brothers made forays into the fragile same-sex, non-sexual female bond.
-However, in a 1988 interview Wang stated her "purpose and theme" have been consistently about man and love.
+However, in a 1988 interview, Wang stated her "purpose and theme" have been consistently about man and love.

 During 1990s, the literal technics of Wang have been more skilled, and her works "not only reveal social relationships, but some of the basic attributes (natural attributes) of people and their profound constraining power over the fate of individuals."
 In 1996, Wang's most famous novel, The Song of Everlasting Sorrow, traces the life story of a young Shanghainese girl from the 1940s all the way till her death after the Cultural Revolution.
 The novel made Wang's writing reached its peak, and won the most prestigious Mao Dun Literary Prize in 2000 in China.
 In the story, the protagonist Wang Qiyao "is a metaphor for Shanghai: she maintains her pride and her manners, despite her misery under communist rule."
 The novel was adapted into a film in 2005, a television series, and a stage play.
 The success of The Song of Everlasting Sorrow earned the reputation of Wang as the successor of Eileen Chang, and both of their writings are about the civil lives in Shanghai, which are known as Haipai (Shanghai School).

 A novella and six of her stories have been translated and collected in an anthology, Lapse of Time.
 In his preface to that collection, Jeffrey Kinkley notes that Wang is a realist whose stories "are about everyday urban life" and that the author "does not stint in describing the brutalising density, the rude jostling, the interminable and often futile waiting in line that accompany life in the Chinese big city".

 Wang has tried other forms of writing.
 In 1996 Wang co-wrote the period film Temptress Moon with director Chen Kaige and Shu Kei.
 In 2007, she translated Elizabeth Swados' My Depression: A Picture Book from English.

-Wang has been a professor in Fudan University since 2000s.
+Wang has been a professor at Fudan University since 2000s.